Nathan C. Brooks: The American Museum

 In 1838, Brooks purchased Summer Lincoln Fairfield's The North American Quarterly and moved the publication from Philadelphia to Baltimore.
 Brooks partnered with Dr. Joseph E. Snodgrass, a Baltimore physician, to transform the publication into The American Museum of Science, Literature and the Arts.
 The magazine mainly functioned as a literary publication, featuring literary criticism as well as poetry and short stories.

-Brooks, who was a friend of the famed poet Edgar Allan Poe, published several of Poe's works in The American Museum.
+Brooks, who was a friend of the poet Edgar Allan Poe, published several of Poe's works in The American Museum.
 Poe's "Ligeia", "A Predicament" (published as "The Scythe of Time"), and "The Haunted Palace" were all originally published in Brooks' magazine.
 Nevertheless, the magazine was short lived.
 Only two volumes of the magazine were published and it ceased to exist after 1839.

 Literary works

 Throughout his career as an educator, Brooks contributed poetry and prose writings to various literary magazines.
 Among the literary magazines that Brooks submitted works to, were Burton's Gentleman's Magazine, Graham's Magazine, the New York Mirror, and the Southern Literary Messenger.
 Brooks also wrote several anthologies of poetry, including Scriptural Anthology, which was published in 1837 and The Literary Amaranth, which was published in 1840.
 Poe wrote an ambivalent review of Brooks' Scriptural Anthology, which appeared in Graham's Magazine in December 1841.
 In his review, Poe wrote, "among many inferior compositions of length, there were several shorter pieces of great merit;—for example 'Shelley's Obsequies' and 'The Nicthanthes'."
 Poe was also critical of Brooks' comic works, while praising his more serious prose.

 In addition to his poetry and prose, Brooks authored several textbooks, which focused mainly on classical literature, and a few popular history texts.
 These included First Lessons in Latin, published in 1845, First Lessons in Greek, published in 1846, A Complete History Of The Mexican War, published in 1849, and The History of the Church.
 Brooks also translated and published several editions of the works of Ovid, Caesar, and Virgil.